Psychedelic treatments for trauma-related disorders: Psilocybin

 Psilocybin is the chemical commonly found in a variety of mushrooms.
 Although it has been used for centuries by the native people of Central and South America, they were not fully introduced to the United States until the 1950s.
 Commonly referred to as "magic mushrooms," the compound of Psilocybin was successfully synthesized by Roger Heim and Albert Hofmann and no longer requires mushrooms to be produced.
 Psilocybin can cause sensory perception changes such as auditory and visual illusions.
 Currently, Psilocybin is classified as a Schedule I drug in the United States.

 Therapeutic rationale

 The main rationale behind using Psilocybin combined with psychotherapy is that Psilocybin is shown to increase fear extinction around emotions and increase emotional empathy.
 Much like MDMA, the effects of Psilocybin have been shown to help therapists during talk therapy.
-Psilocybin has been shown to increasing emotional empathy, creative thinking, mindfulness, and insightfulness in patients, which can help the therapist work with the client to overcome their trauma.
+Psilocybin has been shown to increase emotional empathy, creative thinking, mindfulness, and insightfulness in patients, which can help the therapist work with the client to overcome their trauma.
 Also, like MDMA, Psilocybin has been shown to decrease amygdala activation during emotional processing.
 Most treatments using Psilocybin are focused on reducing depression and anxiety, which are common co-morbid diagnoses with trauma-related disorders and share many similar symptoms (i.e., anhedonia, sleep disturbance, negative cognitions, feelings of guilt and shame).